apace100/origins-docs/docs/types/biome_condition_types/temperature.md

 [Biome Condition Type](../biome_condition_types.md)

-Checks for the temperature of a biome.
+Checks for the temperature of the biome the entity is currently in.

 Type ID: `origins:temperature`